linkchecker/linkchecker/doc/src/man/linkchecker.rst

     This option can be given multiple times.
     See section `REGULAR EXPRESSIONS`_ for more info.

+.. option:: --no-robots

+    Check URLs regardless of any robots.txt files.

 .. option:: -p, --password

     Read a password from console and use it for HTTP and FTP